PHI and PII: How they impact HIPAA compliance and your marketing strategy

 VP, Data & Analytics at SPM Marketing & Communications

-Even data collected from marketing pages and used in retargeting campaigns may constitute PHI.
-We have mentioned 18 types of data, including names, addresses, and medical records, but also user IDs and IPs often used to recognize visitors across channels.
-In most cases, using this information for marketing also requires the patient’s authorization and an advertising or analytics platform that allows PHI and provides enough data protection.
+Remember that data collected from marketing pages and used in retargeting campaigns may constitute PHI.
+Aside from the 18 types of HIPAA identifiers, including names, addresses, and medical records, user IDs and IPs used for retargeting can easily become PHI.
+In most cases, using this information for marketing also requires the patient’s authorization and a platform that offers a BAA.

-Consider investing in a safe first-party data ecosystem to use PHI in a way that fully respects HIPAA.
-Combining data from multiple touchpoints, including your analytics, email marketing software, customer management platforms, and offline sources, opens up many possibilities when done with full respect for patient privacy.
-Such marketing activities are possible with trusted business partners ready to meet the requirements of HIPAA.
+Consider investing in a safe first-party data strategy to use PHI in a way that fully respects HIPAA.
+Combining data from multiple touchpoints, including your analytics, email marketing software, customer management platforms, and offline sources, opens up many possibilities.

 I highly recommend using server-side tagging on your website if you’re running digital marketing campaigns that send users to your site.
 Server-side tagging allows you to scrub PHI/PII from any user data ingested before sending that data back to the vendor.